 💻 Telehealth or virtual healthcare experiences

-Elon University Department of Nursing students will spend time at CityGate Dream Center in East Burlington, a non-profit organization hosting a variety of programs focused on community, arts and education, kids and students, sports and wellness, and families.
+Elon University Department of Nursing students will spend time at CityGate Dream Center in East Burlington, a non-profit organization hosting various programs focused on community, arts and education, kids and students, sports and wellness, and families.
 Each semester, Elon’s nursing students will work alongside Elon’s PA and PT students and the other disciplines that engage with the Dream Center, such as social work, ESL instructors, and advocacy groups.
-The overarching goal for this project is to provide nursing students with a longitudinal clinical opportunity to examine health equity through interprofessional clinical experiences with an underrepresented population in an alternative health site located in the community.
+The overarching goal of this project is to provide nursing students with a longitudinal clinical opportunity to examine health equity through interprofessional clinical experiences with an underrepresented population in an alternative health site located in the community.

 Clinical site priorities: 🤝🏼 🚩